Center for Arts in Medicine

 This course is suitable for anyone with a background or interest in the arts, healthcare, community health or social care, and research, and who wishes to learn more about the field and meet others who share their interests.
 Program participants will:

-• explore the development and scope of the field
+• Explore the development and scope of the field

-• learn about psychological, physiological, social and behavioral effects of arts participation on health
+• Learn about the psychological, physiological, social and behavioral effects of arts engagement

-• discover research and evaluation methodologies
+• Discover research and evaluation methodologies

-• discuss practicalities and issues in carrying out research
+• Discuss practicalities and issues in carrying out research

-• engage in group-based debates, activities and presentations
+• Engage in group-based debates, activities and presentations

 Program Faculty